Question: How will the Academy select students for the Fall, 2019 entering 9th grade?

 Q: Are there any advanced placement classes?

-A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP Environmental Studies, AP European History, AP Government, AP Human Geography, AP Spanish Language.
+A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP European History, AP Government, AP Human Geography, AP Spanish Language.

 Q: What percentage of your students go on to college and where do they go?

-A: 91.19% of the class of 2016 graduated over a four year period (September 2012-August 2016) (99% with Regents or Advanced Regents Endorsed Diplomas) and 95% of the graduates are attending colleges and universities such as Brandeis, Columbia, Dickinson, FIT, Fordham, Ithaca, Lawrence, Middlebury, Quinnipiac, St. John’s, Swarthmore, Syracuse Trinity, SUNY and CUNY schools as well as technical and vocational institutes and the military.
+A: 97% of the class of 2018 graduated over a four-year period (September 2014-June 2018) (99% with Regents or Advanced Regents Endorsed Diplomas) and 95% of the graduates are attending colleges and universities such as Adelphi University, Babson College, Fordham University, Marist, New York University, Quinnipiac, Rhode Island School of Design, Rutgers University, Sarah Lawrence University, St. John's University, Syracuse University, Temple University, University of Pennsylvania, Vassar College, Macaulay Honors, CUNYs and SUNYs as well as the military.

 Q: What about the arts?

 A: Students across all grade levels are exposed to the arts especially through our English and American History classes.
 We have a relationship with the Metropolitan Opera House which has enabled students to attend performances, rehearsals, and tour the facilities at Lincoln Center.
-Additionally, there is also a partnership with MoMA.
+Additionally, there are also partnerships with MoMA, Noguchi, the Center for Arts Education, the DOE Office of the Arts and Special Projects, and Upright Citizens Brigade.

 Q: Can I tour the campus?